w3c/wot-discovery/explainer/Explainer.md

 ### Use Case: Integration
-It is often the case in IoT systems that devices provided by different manufacturers need to be integrated together.
+It is often the case in IoT systems that devices provided by different manufacturers need to be integrated.
 For example, consider a Retail use case where a door sensor, a temperature sensor, and an RGB light need to be integrated with an automation to indicate when a freezer door has been left open or the temperature is out of range.
 As another example, a user might want to integrate an